Pomander: Pouncet box

-In the late 16th century the pouncet box appeared which, whilst retaining the traditional features of the pomander, was designed to hold liquid perfumes, blended with powder and absorbed on a sponge or piece of cotton.
+In the late 16th century, the pouncet box appeared which, whilst retaining the traditional features of the pomander, was designed to hold liquid perfumes, blended with powder and absorbed on a sponge or piece of cotton.
 It was favoured by the upper classes who appreciated the delicacy of the liquid perfumes.
 Its name stemmed from the fact that the box was "pounced" or pierced to release the scent.

 Modern

-One modern style of pomander is made by studding an orange or other fruit with whole dried cloves and letting it cure dry, after which it may last many, many years.
-This modern pomander serves the functions of perfuming and freshening the air and also of keeping drawers of clothing and linens fresh, pleasant-smelling, and moth-free.
+One twentieth century style of pomander is made by studding an orange or other fruit with whole dried cloves and letting it cure dry, after which it may last many, many years.
+This modern pomander serves the functions of perfuming and freshening the air and also of keeping drawers of clothing and linens fresh and pleasant-smelling.

 Ingredients

 Other ingredients in the process of making pomanders are: